 As President, Alice oversees and manages all areas of the business.
-She has over 20 years' experience working in and providing counsel to health care and seniors care companies.
+She has over 20 years' experience working in and providing counsel to health care and senior care companies.

 Prior to acquiring Home Instead Senior Care, Alice was the Vice President of Public Relations and practice lead for Colour Creative Persuasion.
 Before Colour, she was Vice President, Business Development and Marketing for Heritage Gas and previously General Manager for Stericycle.